Executive Leadership Team

 Ontson joins Stanford Sierra Youth & Families as the Chief Program Officer (CPO).
 He brings over 30 years of experience in Mental Health and Social Services, including program development, administrative systems development, and financial and quality assurance development.
 Ontson has been at the forefront of the creation of many innovative youth and family programs.
 Ontson served as the Administrator for one of the country’s largest Wraparound programs.

-As the Director of Development for Stanford Sierra Youth & Families, Christie brings over six years of experience in fund development.
+As the Director of Development for Stanford Sierra Youth & Families, Christie brings over almost a decade of experience in fund development.
 Christie’s history of exceeding fundraising goals as well as effective development of fundraising initiatives and recruitment of board members are among some of the many strengths she brings to the organization.
 In addition to her experience working in the nonprofit sector, Christie developed and owned a successful national telecom company, is a National Training & Leadership Director for entrepreneurs, and served on the ACRE Board of Directors as the Chair of the annual Broker of the Year (BOYA) event.

 Christina brings many years of experience to Stanford Sierra Youth & Families’ Executive Leadership team.
 As Director of Family and Youth Partnership, Christina oversees the organization’s Family and Youth Partnership program.
 Her major accomplishments include establishing a behavioral intervention group for direct care staff across all programs to support and share ideas, as well as a vicarious trauma group for those in the family and youth partnership team to process their work and use self care to prevent burn out.
 Additionally, Christina is an accomplished trainer for the organization, providing training to staff under multiple topic areas.